How to Teach Teenagers About Managing Money

 When talking about these financial knowledge building blocks, you can relate them to the concept of a part-time job: 3

-Planning – Before they begin a new job and money begins burning a hole in their pockets, help them get some money goals down on paper.
-This online planning document may help.
+Planning – Before they begin a new job and money begins burning a hole in their pockets, help them set some money goals.
+The FDIC created a learning course for young adults called “Money Smart for Young Adults.”
 To keep things manageable, work together to break financial goals into categories—things they want to purchase in the next year, one to five years and after five years.4

 Teens who learn how to budget may start seeing money as a way to reach big-picture goals.
 This could also start a conversation about planning and saving long-term for bigger purchases, like a new cell phone, car or even college tuition.7